 MEDIATION

 Divorce Mediation is a healthy alternative to seeking court intervention.
-It is not, however, a substitution for going to court as the mediator is not a judge.
+It is not, however, a substitute for going to court, because the mediator is not a judge.
 A mediator does not have the power to order either of you to do anything.
 A mediator does not have the authority to grant your divorce.
 Only a judge can do that.
 The mediator’s sole job is to help work together to settle your own case in an amicable way so that you can maintain control over the decisions, make decisions that make the most sense for you and your children and take into consideration the individual things that are most important to each person.

 WHY USE DIVORCE MEDIATION?

 Divorce Mediation is usually much faster, less expense and less traumatic than fighting in court.
-It’s also private, whereas the court system is public.
-Although it’s still difficult, it causes less wear and tear than fighting in court and allows you to have a greater measure of control over the
+It also affords privacy to the parties, whereas the court system is completely public.
+Although it is nevertheless a difficult process, mediation causes less wear and tear than lengthy litigation, and allows clients to have a greater measure of control over the decisions which will affect not only their personal and family life, but their immediate and long-term futures as well